Rex A. Sprouse

 Additional topics that have captured my interest over the years include case and agreement in German and Icelandic, perfect auxiliary selection in Romance and Germanic, the comparative correlative construction in German, the syntax of ditransitive verbs in the Germanic languages, and the development of tag questions in Welsh.

-- BARDOVI-HARLIG, KATHLEEN, and REX A. SPROUSE.
-Forthcoming.
-Negative and positive transfer.
+- BARDOVI-HARLIG, KATHLEEN, and REX A. SPROUSE. (in press, scheduled to appear in 2017) Negative and positive transfer.
 In The TESOL Encyclopedia of English Language Teaching, ed. by John Liontas, Hoboken, NJ: Wiley.

 - SCHWARTZ, BONNIE D., and REX A. SPROUSE.
-Forthcoming.
+2017.
 Universal Grammar and second language acquisition.
-In The Oxford handbook of Universal Grammar, ed. by Ian Roberts, Oxford: Oxford University Press.
+In The Oxford handbook of Universal Grammar, ed. by Ian Roberts, 289-304.
+Oxford: Oxford University Press.

 - ÖZÇELIK, ÖNER, and REX A. SPROUSE.
 2016.
 Decreasing dependence on orthography in phonological development: Evidence from vowel harmony in English-Turkish interlanguage.
 In Second language acquisition of Turkish, ed. by Ayşe Gürel, 49-72.
 Philadelphia, PA: John Benjamins.